 Secretary, Louisiana Workforce Commission, Ex-Officio

 The Secretary has more than 15 years of leadership experience in public administration and is passionate about finding solutions that make Louisiana an outstanding place in which to live, work and grow a business.

 Cates joined the LWC in 2012 and most recently was statewide coordinator of its Rapid Response Team.
 She earlier served as director of LWC special projects in the New Orleans area, including supervising the Avondale Employee Transition Center.
-Dejoie’s extensive background in Louisiana workforce development includes experience as a business liaison for the Louisiana Department of Education.
-In addition, she served as a board member of the Louisiana Community and Technical College System from 1998-2007, Vice President of the Welfare to Work Partnership, Dejoie supervised creation of the partnership’s law project, and was recognized for the accomplishment by President George W. Bush in ceremonies at the White House.
+Cates’s extensive background in Louisiana workforce development includes experience as a business liaison for the Louisiana Department of Education.
+In addition, she served as a board member of the Louisiana Community and Technical College System from 1998-2007, Vice President of the Welfare to Work Partnership, Cates supervised creation of the partnership’s law project, and was recognized for the accomplishment by President George W. Bush in ceremonies at the White House.
 While with the partnership, she also helped secure funding for a process technology laboratory at L.B.
 Landry High School in New Orleans.

 Joseph Ardoin <More info>

 Joseph T-Boy Ardoin has served the United Brotherhood of Carpenters and Joiners of America for the past 15 years.
 Before joining the national Brotherhood, T-Boy served the Local 1098 of the Carpenters and Joiners.
 For the local he worked 16 years as the Business Agent.